 A Marital Trust doubles the amount that you can pass free of estate taxes, while providing for your spouse after your death.

 When a Massachusetts resident dies, they must pay a Massachusetts Estate Tax if the value of their taxable estate (essentially all assets) is over $1 million.
-If the value is over $5.43 million, then they must also pay a Federal Estate Tax.
+If the value is over $11 million (subject to periodic adjustment), then they must also pay a Federal Estate Tax.

 This raises an interesting scenario with married couples.
 Because each spouse is an individual, each spouse can pass $1 million free of estate taxes.
 The $1 million threshold is called the unified credit.
 However, spouses typically wish to leave all of their property to their survivor, which results in the combined value of the couple's assets flowing through the surviving spouse's taxable estate.
 This essentially wastes the first-to-die's unified credit, and can result in much higher estate tax liability.